 What is the Normal Respiratory Rate in Children?

-The respiratory rates of children are generally higher than adults, but is more nuanced.
-Infants, toddlers, and school-aged children have varying rates.
 According to a 2022 article, children have a higher respiratory rate as compared to adults.
 Children breathe quickly as compared to adults.
-What’s normal tends to vary by age.
 Once they reach teenage, children usually breathe at the same rate as adults.
 Infants have a much faster breathing rate as compared to older children.
-They can have periodic breathing.
-Periodic breathing is scary, but it is usually normal unless your child has any other symptom of a medical condition.
+Breathing rates also vary by gender, females tend to have faster breathing rates as compared to males.

 A respiratory rate must be measured when a person is resting and not after intense activity.
 An adult will breathe between 12 and 16 times per minute.
-Breathing rates are faster in females as compared to males.

 - Congestive heart failure